Vato Arveladze

-Vakhtang "Vato" Arveladze (ვატო არველაძე; born 4 March 1998) is a Georgian footballer who plays as an attacking midfielder for the Azerbaijani club Neftçi and Georgia national team.
+Vakhtang "Vato" Arveladze (ვატო არველაძე; born 4 March 1998) is a Georgian footballer who plays as an attacking midfielder for the Georgian club Telavi.

 Club career

 In May 2018, Arveladze joined Polish club Korona Kielce from Locomotivi Tbilisi, signing a two-year contract lasting until 2020, with an option of extending for another year.
 He made his professional debut for Korona in the Ekstraklasa on 28 July 2018, coming on as a substitute for Elhadji Pape Diaw in the 70th minute of the home match against Legia Warsaw, which finished as a 1–2 loss.

+Neftçi

+On 8 August 2022, Neftçi announced the signing of Arveladze to a one-year contract, with the option of a second, from Fatih Karagümrük.
+On 22 June 2023, Arveladze left Neftçi.

+Dinamo Tbilisi

+On 16 August 2023, Arveladze signed for Dinamo Tbilisi until the end of the 2023 season.

+On 8 January 2024, Dinamo Tbilisi announced that Arveladze had left the club following the expiration of his contract.

 International career

 Arveladze was included in the squad of hosts Georgia for the 2017 UEFA European Under-19 Championship, where the team were eliminated in the group stage.
 He was called up to the senior national team for the first time in March 2019 for the UEFA Euro 2020 qualifying matches against Switzerland and the Republic of Ireland.
 He made his debut on 26 March 2019, when he started in the game against Ireland.